pyTooling/Actions/releaser/README.md

 ## Advanced/complex use cases

-**Tip** is essentially a very fine wrapper to use the GitHub Actions context data along with the classes and methods of PyGithub.
+**Releaser** is essentially a very fine wrapper to use the GitHub Actions context data along with the classes and methods of PyGithub.

-Similarly to [actions/github-script](https://github.com/actions/github-script), users with advanced/complex requirements might find it desirable to write their own Python script, instead of using **Tip**.
+Similarly to [actions/github-script](https://github.com/actions/github-script), users with advanced/complex requirements might find it desirable to write their own Python script, instead of using **Releaser**.
 In fact, since `shell: python` is supported in GitHub Actions, using Python does *not* require any Action.
 For prototyping purposes, the following job might be useful: